 Enjoy the interview below which has been lightly edited for clarity.

-Note: Since publishing this interview, Jen has become the President of SmartBug Media (Congrats Jen!)
+Note: Since publishing this interview, Jen has become the CEO of SmartBug Media (Congrats Jen!)

 Thanks so much for joining us today, Jen!
 Let’s start with a bit about your background and what you are doing today at SmartBug Media.